 District Khokimiyats are responsible for coordinating and overseeing RIDP implementation at the district level.
 The district Khokim in each participating district will establish a District Project Committee (DPC) to support RIDP implementation.
 The DPC will consist of key members of district state agencies and utilities/service providing organizations and be chaired by the district Khokim.
-The DPC will be responsible for: (i) conducting outreach and communicating the RIDP's objectives and rules to MCAs, including qishloq selection criteria, eligible investments, required participatory processes, and implementation timelines; (ii) selecting qishloqs to participate in the RIDP, based on the procedures and selection criteria detailed in this POM; (iii) Organize a review of the sub-projects with PIU specialists proposed for financing the RIDP in the Qishloq Development Plans (QDP) and ensure the approval of the QDP and the priority sub-projects; (iv) On the basis of the approved QDP, submit lists of selected sub-project design; and (v) facilitating, in coordination with regional Khokimiyats, the handover of RIDP-financed infrastructure to relevant line departments for routine O&M.
+The DPC will be responsible for: (i) conducting outreach and communicating the RIDP's objectives and rules to MCAs, including qishloq selection criteria, eligible investments, required participatory processes, and implementation timelines; (ii) selecting qishloqs to participate in the RIDP, based on the procedures and selection criteria detailed in this POM; (iii) Organize a review of the sub-projects with PIU specialists proposed for financing the RIDP in the Qishloq Development Plans (QDP) and ensure the approval of the QDP and the priority sub-projects; (iv) On the basis of the approved QDP, submit lists of selected sub-projects to the regional Khokimiyats, SCS and PIU for the commencement of pre-project and sub-project design; and (v) facilitating, in coordination with regional Khokimiyats, the handover of RIDP-financed infrastructure to relevant line departments for routine O&M.